Ryuma-Orita/academic-kickstart/content/en/publication/08-Rigid-fibers.md

 # 6 = Book section
 # 7 = Thesis (v4.2+ required)
 # 8 = Patent (v4.2+ required)
-publication_types = ["3"]
+publication_types = ["2"]

 abstract = "(Non-)displaceability of fibers of integrable systems has been an important problem in symplectic geometry.
 In this paper, for a large class of classical Liouville integrable systems containing the Lagrangian top, the Kovalevskaya top and the C. Neumann problem, we find a non-displaceable fiber for each of them.
 Moreover, we show that the non-displaceable fiber which we detect is the unique fiber which is non-displaceable from the zero-section.
-As a special case of this result, we also show that a singular level set of a convex Hamiltonian is non-displaceable from the zero-section.
+As a special case of this result, we also show the existence of a singular level set of a convex Hamiltonian, which is non-displaceable from the zero-section.
 To prove these results, we use the notion of superheaviness introduced by Entov and Polterovich."
 #abstract_short = ""

 links = [